 The Life Cycle

-As the popularity of cycling for transport and pleasure has grown over the past decade in the City, we initiated the Life Cycle, a campaign to make people see the cyclist, the person - not just the bike.
-Follow our Facebook page for regular updates.
+As the popularity of cycling for transport and recreation has grown over the past decade in the City, we initiated the Life Cycle, a campaign to make people see the cyclist, the person - not just the bike.

 Read the Life Cycle video transcript.